OSGeo/gdal/gdal/doc/source/drivers/raster/wms.rst

 Communications with an OGC WMS server.
 Has support for both tiled and untiled requests.

-Starting with GDAL >= 1.10, WMS layers can be queried (through a GetFeatureInfo request) with the gdallocationinfo utility, or with a GetMetadataItem("Pixel_iCol_iLine", "LocationInfo") call on a band object.
+WMS layers can be queried (through a
+GetFeatureInfo request) with the gdallocationinfo utility, or with a GetMetadataItem("Pixel_iCol_iLine", "LocationInfo") call on a band object.